JonasSinjan/DESY-Summer-Project-2019/README.md

 -3d displacement now setup in a configuration which initialises Phi0 in fourier space: 128 takes 4 minutes.

--3d 512 requries approx 100GB RAM at least, needs to be made more memory efficient.
+-3d 512 requries approx 100GB RAM at least, needs to be made more memory efficient - hence 3d_disp_mem method - only 60GB for 512

 To Run: